FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 A
 ```

-**Question 194: What characteristic does the Dimensionality Reduction module bring to the Reservoir Computing framework?**
+**What characteristic does the Dimensionality Reduction module bring to the Reservoir Computing framework?**
 - A) It decreases the processing speed of the system
 - B) It compresses the high-dimensional data into a more manageable form without significant loss of information
 - C) It increases the number of features for better classification accuracy